ptr727/NxWitness/README.md

 Notes:

 - `latest` and `stable` may be the same version if all builds are released builds.
-- `rc` and `beta` tags are only built when RC and Beta builds are published, and may be older than current `latest` or `stable` builds.
+- `rc` and `beta` tags are only built when RC and Beta builds are published by Nx, and may be older than current `latest` or `stable` builds.
 - See [Build Process](#build-process) for determination of the "released" status of a build.

 The images are updated weekly, picking up the latest upstream Ubuntu updates and newly released Nx product versions.